How to properly taste whisky

 • Complex: Many layers

-Pro tip: After swallowing, exhale through your nose – this intensifies the finish!
+Pro tip: Breathe out through your nose after swallowing – this enhances the finish!

 Now you summarize your impressions: